Schlumberger Limited (SLB) Shares Up Despite Recent Market Volatility

 Conclusion

-To wrap up, the performance of Schlumberger Limited (SLB) has been mixed in recent times.
-The stock has received a mixed of “buy” and “hold” ratings from analysts.
+In summary, Schlumberger Limited (SLB) has had a mixed performance as of late.
+Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.